-We do not believe in a one size fits all approach.
+We do not believe in a ‘one size fits all’ approach.
 Our advice and services are tailored to you and your requirements, and only by working in this way will you achieve optimal results and essentially lower tax liabilities.

-When comparing our fee to other Accountants you must also consider your potential tax liabilities.
+When comparing our fee to other Accountants you must also consider potential tax liabilities.
 We will always provide you with an estimate of your liabilities as part of our planning, and if other Accountants will not, ask why.

 Missed planning opportunities can rapidly outweigh any gains achieved from paying a lower fee, never has the age-old adage been more apt:

-Time Based Fees
+Time Based Engagement

-In certain circumstances it may not be possible for us to accurately assess the time, complexity and risk involved to provide services under a fixed fee an engagement.
+In certain circumstances it may not be possible for us to accurately assess the time, complexity and risk involved to provide services under a fixed fee engagement.

-When comparing our fees with others, be sure to ask if the figure they are quoting includes Fee Protection insurance.
+When comparing our fees with others, be sure to ask if the figure they are quoting includes Fee Protection Insurance.